Origins of the Kingdom of Alba: Medieval version

 In the Duan Albanach, this tradition is re-enforced.
 It is known to have been written in the reign of King Malcolm III (Máel Coluim mac Donnchada) (one line reads "Maelcoluim is now the king").
 It recounts the earliest histories of the Picts, and then celebrates the conquest of the Picts by the Gaedhil.
 It calls the Scottish Gaels the children of Conaire and the traces the descent of the Scottish kings from Fergus mac Eirc.
 It does not trace their descent any further, because in the manuscript the Duan Albanach follows from a companion piece, the Duan Eireannach (i.e. Irish Poem), which had already recounted the history of the Gaels from Scythia via Egypt to Ireland.

-These traditions are incorporated into the Declaration of Arbroath, and in that document origins from Ireland are omitted for the first time.
-They spreaded in the early modern period and beyond, and even King James VI traced his origin to Fergus, saying, in his own words, that he was a "Monarch sprunge of Ferguse race".
+These mythical traditions are incorporated into the Declaration of Arbroath, and in that document origins from Ireland are omitted for the first time.
+They were believed in the early modern period and beyond, and even King James VI traced his origin to Fergus, saying, in his own words, that he was a "Monarch sprunge of Ferguse race".